betzerra/betzerra.github.io/_posts/2018-11-03-automating-chores-with-danger.markdown

 - ???
 - Profit

+By now, you should have your own Danger bot working on your repos.
+Kudos!
-That's all for now.
-Let me know your doubts / opinions!
+Let me know your doubts / opinions via twitter @betzerra or by email!

 [^1]: I'll talk about Fastlane on the next post.
 [^2]: There's a javascript version for Danger, but [javascript sucks](https://www.destroyallsoftware.com/talks/wat).